wp-plugins/car-demon/readme.txt

 2. Here's a glance of what you can do with Car Demon and some of it's extensions.
 The site you see here is using the Car Demon Theme and the Car Demon Front Page PlugIn, both are available on our website; www.CarDemons.com

 == Changelog ==
+= 1.2.9 =
+* Fixed staff page shortcode issue with WordPress Multi-site.
+* Improved vehicle photo management.
+Added quick photo delete links next to thumbnails.
+* Keyword search now supports multiple keywords separated by a comma.
+* Tweaked Finance Form css so it looks nicer on the Twenty Eleven Theme
+* Changed all $car_demon_pluginpath variables to Constant CAR_DEMON_PATH
+* Tweaked vehicle css to add some responsive features
+* More work on form .css
+* Added the ability to change and modify the options displayed on the vehicle tabs.
+* Added a new ability to modify the default About Us tab.
+Now located with other tab options.
+* Added default mobile header image.
+* Localized admin area js files
+* Localized Search js
+* Localized Single Car Scripts
+* Added new function car_demon_get_car($post_id) to return vehicle details as an array.
+= 1.2.8 =
+* Added option to unload vehicle css.
+* Added option to trim title by selected amount if desired.
+* Unhid Condition and Body Style taxonomies.
+= 1.2.7 =
+* Adjusted ADFxml attachments
+* Removed FormKey from forms and switched to using WordPress nonce
+* Fixed ribbon insert issue that prevented inserting images into the description area
+* Added a Manage Photos link to the edit Car page to help make adding multiple photos easier.
+= 1.2.6 =
+* Added 2 new shortcodes - [search_form] and [search_box], [search_form] has one arguement 'size' set it to blank, 0, 1, or 2
+* Added option to easily turn off css for Forms.
+* Moved files related to forms into new sub-folders and added conditional statements to prevent css and js files from loading when not needed
+= 1.2.5 =
+* Cleaned up css
+* Tried to resolve all known issues with Yoast SEO
-= 1.2.4 =
+* Ran PlugIn with debug set to true, resolved two minor errors = 1.2.4 =
 * Added link to user's custom landing page when using staff page shortcode.
 * Tweaked the simple wide search from to include an option to search by stock number.